ra-wilson/ra-wilson/README.md

 - 👋 Hi, I’m Reece
-- 👀 I’m interested in full stack development with VueJS, NodeJS, ExpressJS, JavaScript, HTML, CSS.
+- 👀 I’m interested in full stack development with VueJS, React, NodeJS, ExpressJS, JavaScript, HTML, CSS.
 - 🌱 I’m currently learning Java, NodeJS and VueJS as part of my software engineering degree.
 - 💞️ I’m looking to collaborate on beginner backend projects and intermediate frontend projects using aforementioned technologies.
 - 📫 How to reach me - LinkedIn: Reece Jones